Georgina Ice: History

-2021-2022 saw a roster with increased talent joining the club from the U18 AAA York Simcoe Express program.
+2021-2022 saw a new roster joining the club from the U18 AAA York Simcoe Express program.
 Player signings like Cameron McClachrie, Austin Paulmert and Justin Diliso showed enhanced confidence from the community in the ICE’s ability to develop players.
-The most notable signing was 17 year old OHL Sarnia Sting drafted goaltender, Nicholas Surzycia.
-Nick chose to play the ’21-’22 season with the ICE where he posted a .935 save %, won the PJHL Rookie Of The Year Award and brought the ICE to the playoffs where they won their first playoff game in 11 seasons.
-The biggest win off the ice was the brand-new player dressing room built by Joe; a state-of-the-art change room to show his commitment to the players and community.
-To this day, the room is the crown jewel to the ICE and it’s shared with Upper York Admirals, Georgina Blaze and Georgina Goldenhawks teams.
+One notable signing was 17 year old OHL Sarnia Sting drafted goaltender, Nicholas Surzycia.
+Nick chose to play the ’21-’22 season with the ICE where he posted a .935 save%, won the PJHL Rookie Of The Year Award and brought the ICE to the playoffs where they won their first playoff game in 11 seasons.
+As well as the won games Joe also built a new player dressing room; a state-of-the-art change room to show his commitment to the players and community.
+To this day, the room is the crown jewel to the ICE and it’s shared with Upper York Admirals, Georgina Blaze and Georgina Golden Hawks teams.

 2022-2023 was Head Coach/General Manager Darren Price’s sophomore season behind the bench.
 Price quickly announced big player signings such as Captain, Mike McCullough, Jack Mayo and local AAA all-star, Ronnie Wiersema who went on the win PJHL Rookie Of The Year with 42 PTS and 72 PIMS.
 The ’22-’23 season also saw the return of Steve Sedore as an Assistant, bringing many years of experience in the PJHL and OJHL.
 The ICE continued to see local confidence with the program as another Sarnia Sting OHL drafted player, 16 year old ‘AP’ Michael Denney signed with the team.
 Denney assisted the ICE in defeating the North Kawartha Knights in the first round, 4 games to 1.
 The ICE went on to lose 4 straight games to the mighty, Clarington Eagles who went on to appear in the Schmalz Cup Finals.
 Friday night home games for the ICE have seen increased attendance, averaging over 600 people due to team success and an established social media presence online.